lemikegao/memoryDojo/README.md

 Simple iPhone+iPad game to test your memory.

 First iOS game.
-Follow us at @ppp for future updates!
+Follow us at @littlemonocle for future updates!